 Occasional vomiting and dogs seem to go hand in hand.
 Rarely have I run across a dog parent that hasn’t mentioned vomit here and there.
 The usual culprit behind a dog’s spotty vomiting is dietary indiscretion.
 They just can’t help themselves when it comes to tasting what’s in the trash can or any of the little nuggets left under the dining room table.

 However, in some cases dogs may vomit more than just here and there.
 Rather it seems like you can tell the day of the week by whether or not your dog has vomited and it becomes a completely different matter.
 With that in mind, let’s look at some of the possible causes behind why a dog would be vomiting once weekly, or intermittently, and how you may be able to stop it.

 What is Intermittent Vomiting?

 Intermittent simply means irregular or not continuous and steady.
 You’re probably thinking that all vomiting in dogs should be considered irregular and not continuous, but intermittent vomiting more accurately describes those that vomit on a semi-regular basis.
-For some dogs that may be everyday and for others every couple of days, once a week, or a few times a month.
-This vomiting is continuous in that it goes on for months at a time instead of being isolated occurrences, like what may happen after an unsupervised trip outside.
+It may be every day, or others every couple of days, once a week, or a few times a month.
+This vomiting is continuous in that it goes on for months instead of isolated occurrences, like what may happen after an unsupervised trip outside.